refactoring-assistant/StaticNose/README.md

 ### Configuring Oracles

 An oracle is a CSV file that contains two columns, "File Name" and "Expected Code Smells".
-The File Name column must contain unique class names, which is a current limitation of the project.
+The File Name column must contain unique file names, which is a current limitation of the project.

-> [!NOTE]
-> The "File Name" column is a misnomer.
-It is actually the name of a Class.

-Once an oracle is configured for a project by labelling each file with the code smells it contains, the `-t` option can be used when running the program and supplying the oracle to it.
+Once an oracle is configured for a project by labeling each file with the code smells it contains, the `-t` option can be used when running the program and supplying the oracle to it.
 Per file results and overall results will be provided in the terminal output.